TeachmanLab/MindTrails-Data-ManagingAnxietyStudy/README.md

 3. Dose-Response Relationships[](), Leader: Jeremy

 ## Contact
-If you are a researcher who wants to contribute to this project, please contact Henry Behan at hb7zz@virginia.edu or Claudia Calicho-Mamani at cpc4tz@virginia.edu.
+If you are a researcher who wants to contribute to this project, please contact Bethany Teachman at bteachman@virginia.edu.
 Thanks!